panda-re/panda_studio/docs/TEST_PLAN.md

 2. Run the interactions list

-The following command will start the backend of PANDA Studio and execute the interactions in the executor using an x86_64 architecture.
+The following command will start the backend of PANDA Studio and execute the interactions in the executor using an emulated x86_64 architecture.
 Two Docker containers should run, the executor, which is initiated in the command below, and an agent that will execute PANDA and return the output to the executor.

 Run the command in the panda_studio directory in the Ubuntu terminal:
 ```